How do I connect my washing machine?

 To prevent any vibrations and noise, you have to find a suitable place for the washing machine.
 The best option is to place the washing machine on a sturdy surface.
 Are you going to place the appliance on a wooden floor?
 If so, place the washing machine in the furthest corner of the room; the room is most stable here.
 It's also important to place the washing machine near a water supply, a drain hose, and a grounded socket.
 Keep the length of the supply hose and the drain hose into account.

 There are transport bolts at the back of each new washing machine.
-These make sure the drum stays put while transporting the washing machine.
+These ensure that the drum stays put while transporting the washing machine.
 When connecting the washing machine, it's important to remove the transport bolts.
 If you don't do this, the washing machine will break during a washing cycle.
-The manual will tell you where this bolts are in your washing machine and how to remove them.
-Carefully store the transport bolts in case you're ever moving again.
+The manual will tell you where these bolts are in your washing machine and how to remove them.
+Carefully store the transport bolts.
+You may need them again later.

 5. Connect the washing machine to a grounded socket